Our 11 favorite companies from Y Combinator’s S20 Demo Day: Part I – TechCrunch

 Startup incubator and investment group Y Combinator today held the first of two demo days for founders in its Summer 2020 batch.

-So far, this cohort contains the usual mix of bold, impressive, and, at times, slightly wacky ideas young companies so often show off.
+So far, this cohort contains the usual mix of bold, impressive and, at times, slightly wacky ideas young companies so often show off.

 This was Y Combinator’s second online demo day, its first all-virtual class and the first time that it held live, remote pitches.
 The event largely went well, with founders dialing in from around the globe to share a few paragraphs of notes and a single slide.
 There were few technical hiccups, given the sheer number of startups presenting.

-But if you are not in the mood to parse through dozens (and dozens) of entries detailing each startup that showed off its problem, solution, and growth, the TechCrunch crew has collected our own favorites based on how likely a company seems to succeed and how impressed we were with the creativity of their vision.
+But if you are not in the mood to parse through dozens (and dozens) of entries detailing each startup that showed off its problem, solution and growth, the TechCrunch crew has collected our own favorites based on how likely a company seems to succeed and how impressed we were with the creativity of their vision.
 For each entry, one staffer made the call that the startup in question was among their favorites.

 We’re not investors, so we’re not pretending to sort the unicorns from the goats.
 But if what you need is a digest of some of the day’s best companies to get a good taste of what founders are building, we have your back.